Healthplan Spain

 Expat Tips

 Navigating the intricacies of residency requirements and legal obligations is essential for expatriates in Spain.
-The family member of an EU citizen residence card (commonly known as the community card) remains one of the most sought-after permits by non-EU nationals starting a new life in Spain.
+The family member of an EU citizen residence card (commonly known as the community card or EU family member residence card) remains one of the most sought-after permits by non-EU nationals starting a new life in Spain.

 We will answer the following questions: